jiyuehe/PyHeartSim/README.md

 - Folder structure:
   ├─ example/, examples of simulations.
   ├─ legacy/, old functions that no longer in use, keeping them because they may be useful in the future.
-  ├─ mesh_database/, 3D triangular mesh database of the left and/or right atria from more than 100 patients.
+  ├─ mesh_database/, 3D triangular mesh database of the left and/or right atria from more than 105 patients.
   ├─ simulation/, functions for running heart simulations.
+  ├─ tool/, useful standalone codes.
   └─ utility/, functions for mesh processing, display, analysis, debug, etc.

 # Contributors